-- Where and with whom your children will live primarily
+Where and with whom your children will live primarily

-- Their visitation schedule with the other parent
+Their visitation schedule with the other parent

-- The amount of financial support the parent with the visitation schedule will provide the custodial parent
+The amount of financial support the parent with the visitation schedule will provide the custodial parent

 Living in two separate homes is naturally more costly than living in one family home, and a separation is bound to raise financial concerns.
-You and your spouse can make arrangements that work for you and your unique situation and include these in your separation agreement.
-Doing so helps ensure that you continue to adhere to these plans over time.
+You and your spouse can make arrangements that work for you and your unique situation by means of a postnuptial agreement.

 If You Are Considering a Separation, Consult with an Experienced Central Texas Divorce Lawyer Today

 Attorney Brett Pritchard at The Law Office of Brett H. Pritchard in Central Texas has the experience, dedication, and compassion to help you create a separation agreement that works for you and your children.
-Mr. Pritchard is here to help, so please do not hesitate to contact or call us at (254) 220-4225 for more information today.
+Mr. Pritchard is here to help, so please do not hesitate to contact us online or call us at (254) 781-4222 for more information.